Waves

-The SIRGE pipeline system is a 234km 30" nominal bore pipeline with a nominal capacity set at 665MMsfcd.
-The pipeline runs from the TotalEnergies operated Shetland Gas Plant (SGP) at Sullom Voe on Shetland to a sub-sea tie-in on the NSMP-owned FUKA Pipeline at the MCP01 bypass valves.
+The SIRGE pipeline system runs from the Shetland Gas Plant in Sullom Voe to a subsea tie-in on our FUKA pipeline at the MCP-01 bypass valves.

 NSMP Operations Limited 67.04% 446